bgrundy/EvidHash/README.md

 ## Functions

-There are three main functions that do the work here.
-All three take `flist` as an argument.  `flist` is simply a python list of the EWF segments being processed.
+There are four main functions that do the work here.
+All four take `flist` as an argument.  `flist` is simply a python list of the EWF segments being processed.
 The list is created using the `pyewf` library `glob` function - so only the first segment of the EWF set needs